raj-thakuri/autonomous-agentic-covenant/README.md

 ## What Is the AAC?

-The Autonomous Agentic Covenant is an engineering governance framework for teams designing, building, and deploying autonomous and AI-driven systems.
+The Autonomous Agentic Covenant is an open engineering governance framework for teams designing, building, and deploying autonomous and AI-driven systems.
 It defines 69 principles across 11 domains — from Zero-Trust security and data privacy to agent trust graduation and runtime decision arbitration — providing stable, citable control identifiers that work in design reviews, implementation tickets, CI/CD policy gates, and compliance audits.

 The AAC is not a compliance checklist.
 It is a decision-making framework: when design choices present competing valid options, the relevant AAC domain governs.
 When domains conflict, **AAC-DNH-0 (Do No Harm)** governs.